load example data

 }

-We can use the same structure, simply replacing %do% with %dofuture%, which is the key advantage of using foreach.
+For computing efficieny, we can use parallel computing.
+We use the same structure, but only replacing %do% with %dofuture%, which is the key advantage of using foreach.
 The only additional step is setting up parallel processing with registerDoFuture() and plan(multisession).

 # load example data